adina-hc/sports-almanac/README.md

 - This valuable information will provide the user with statistics and an option to view highlights in of match restuls or scores in videos directly from the official team sites.

-- In addition, the app includes historic data, where if the user already performed a search for a particular league, that search will be available in for reload on the History section.
+- In addition, the app includes historical data, where if the user already performed a search for a particular league, that search will be available in for reload on the History section.

 ## Features